getditto/DittoChat/sdks/js/DittoChatUI/README.md

 - `ditto`: (Required) An initialized Ditto instance.
 This is used to connect to the Ditto mesh network and manage chat data.
 - `userCollectionKey`: (Required) A string representing the key for the Ditto collection where user information is stored.
 - `userId`: (Required) A string representing the ID of the current user.
+- `theme`: (Optional) Theme mode - `"light"`, `"dark"`, or `"auto"`.
+Default is `"light"`.
+When set to `"auto"`, the theme follows the system preference.
+- `rbacConfig`: (Optional) Role-Based Access Control configuration object to control user permissions.
+See the [RBAC section in DittoChatCore](../DittoChatCore/README.md#role-based-access-control-rbac) for available permissions and detailed documentation.

 ## Contributing